 COACHING BOYS INTO MEN LICENSE AGREEMENT

-THIS AGREEMENT (“AGREEMENT”) CONTAINS THE ENTIRE AGREEMENT BETWEEN YOU (“LICENSEE”) AND FUTURES WITHOUT VIOLENCE (“LICENSOR”) WITH RESPECT TO YOUR USE OF PROGRAM MATERIALS PROVIDED BY LICENSOR AS DESCRIBED HEREIN.
+THIS AGREEMENT (“AGREEMENT”) CONTAINS THE ENTIRE AGREEMENT BETWEEN YOU (“YOU” OR “LICENSEE”) AND FUTURES WITHOUT VIOLENCE (“LICENSOR”) WITH RESPECT TO YOUR USE OF PROGRAM MATERIALS PROVIDED BY LICENSOR AS DESCRIBED HEREIN.

-Subject to the conditions provided herein, Licensor grants to Licensee, during the term of this Agreement, a royalty-free, non-exclusive, non-transferable right and license: (i) to reproduce, display and distribute the materials, including print and electronic media, made available by Licensor from time to time in connection with its Coaching Boys Into Men program (the “Licensed Materials”) for the presentation by Licensee of the Coaching Boys Into Men violence prevention program for boys and young men (the “Licensed Coaching Boys Into Men Program”); and (ii) to use the trademarks, service marks, and other proprietary words and symbols made available by Licensor from time to time in connection with its Coaching Boys Into Men program (collectively, the “Trademarks”), for the promotion and presentation of Licensee’s Licensed Coaching Boys Into Men Program.
+Subject to the conditions provided herein, Licensor grants to Licensee, during the term of this Agreement, a royalty-free, non-exclusive, non-transferable, non-sublicensable right and license: (i) to reproduce, display and distribute the materials, including print and electronic media, made available by Licensor from time to time in connection with its Coaching Boys Into Men program (the “Licensed Materials”) for the presentation by Licensee of the Coaching Boys Into Men violence prevention program for boys and young men (the “Licensed Coaching Boys Into Men Program”); and (ii) to use the trademarks, service marks, and other proprietary words and symbols made available by Licensor from time to time in connection with its Coaching Boys Into Men program (collectively, the “Trademarks”), for the promotion and presentation of Licensee’s Licensed Coaching Boys Into Men Program.
 Licensee acknowledges that it will not acquire any rights in the Licensed Materials, the Coaching Boys Into Men Program, or the Trademarks as a result of Licensee's use thereof and that all rights resulting from Licensee’s use of the Trademarks shall inure to the benefit of Licensor.
 Licensor reserves all intellectual property and proprietary rights not expressly granted to Licensee herein.

 Licensee agrees that it will not modify the Licensed Materials, except to add its own name and trademarks to them, without Licensor’s prior written consent.
 Licensee agrees that it will not apply the Trademarks to any materials other than the Licensed Materials, in any media, without Licensor’s prior written consent.
 Licensee acknowledges that the Licensed Materials, the Coaching Boys Into Men Program, and the Trademarks are unique and original, that Licensor is the owner thereof, and that Licensor has acquired substantial and valuable goodwill therein.
 Licensee will use the Trademarks and Licensed Products only for violence prevention programs for boys and young men, that are operated in accordance with Licensor’s standards, specifications and instructions provided to Licensee from time to time.
 Licensee agrees that upon the expiration or termination of this Agreement for any reason, it will cease all use of the Trademarks, and destroy all Licensed Materials or any other materials bearing any of the Trademarks.
 Licensee agrees to provide to Licensor any and all information about the Licensed Coaching Boys Into Men Program requested by Licensor from time to time, including without limitation, copies of all materials used by Licensee in connection therewith.
 Licensor also reserves the right to observe the Licensee’s presentation of Licensed Coaching Boys Into Men Program upon 30 days’ written notice and at Licensor’s own expense.